-- 8.1 Within Activity Area C to enable commercial activities of all scales but predominately small to medium format retail, residential, visitor accommodation (above street level) educational activities and offices to provide a relatively high density mixed use "core" for the Zone; - 8.2 To require a cohesive system of public realm spaces (the space between buildings owned by the community), the public realm shall be orientated to capture sun and avoid prevalent southerly winds. - 8.3 Public realm spaces must reinforce the activities of the local community and provide focal elements that encourage a strong sense of identity (i.e libraries, child care centres, fire stations) and are to be located at central points of the Activity Area in highly visible locations. - 8.4 In addition to the public realm spaces referred to in Policy 8.3, a network or neighbourhood reserves commensurate with densities will be required in Activity Area A, and linked by an open space network proving pedestrian and cycle linkages to Activity Areas A, B, D and E and adjacent zonings and the Events Centre. - 8.5 To encourage the area to develop as a "mainstreet" village environment and the design of any large format retail to achieve this; - 8.6 To encourage active street frontages by using windows and entrances to gain interest at ground level; - 8.7 To incorporate landscaping within the streetscape to create a high amenity urban environment; - 8.8 To require facade design of large format retail uses to mitigate its visual effects.
+- 8.1 Within Activity Area C to enable commercial activities of all scales but predominately small to medium format retail, residential, visitor accommodation (above street level) educational activities and offices to provide a relatively high density mixed use "core" for the Zone; - 8.2 To require a cohesive system of public realm spaces (the space between buildings owned by the community), the public realm shall be orientated to capture sun and avoid prevalent southerly winds. - 8.3 Public realm spaces must reinforce the activities of the local community and provide focal elements that encourage a strong sense of identity (i.e libraries, child care centres, fire stations) and are to be located at central points of the Activity Area in highly visible locations. - 8.4 In addition to the public realm spaces referred to in Policy 8.3, a network or neighbourhood reserves commensurate with densities will be required in Activity Area A, and linked by an open space network proving pedestrian and cycle linkages to Activity Areas A, B, D and E and adjacent zonings and the Events Centre. - 8.5 To encourage the area to develop as a "mainstreet" village environment and the design of any large format retail to achieve this; - 8.6 To encourage active street frontages by using windows and entrances to gain interest at ground level; - 8.7 To incorporate landscaping within the streetscape to create a high amenity urban environment: - 8.8 To require facade design of large format retail uses to mitigate its visual effects.

-- 8.9 To encourage educational activities, with associated residential activities and short term (visitor) accommodation in close proximity to the Events Centre, in order to create an integrated sports and education precinct; and other activities with which co-location is appropriate in order to create integrated precincts of complimentary activity. - 8.10 To enable the development of new education facilities and other associated non-residential activities. - 8.11 To require additional levels of insulation than what is normally required within residential and business zones to avoid the adverse effects of noise generated from industrial activities, the State Highway and the Airport - 8.12 To prevent residential and visitor accommodation activities from occurring within 25 metres of Activity Area D and E as these activities are not compatible with industrial landuses. - 8.13 To control development to avoid the potential adverse effects of noise generating activities (such as industrial activities) on noise sensitive activities - 8.14 To ensure an appropriate mix of activities with an intensive retail hub with the village/town centre in Activity Area C by requiring the identification of a cohesive matrix of active retail frontages in the outline development plan, and by restricting ground level activity in those streets not identified as active retail frontages. - 8.15 To encourage active street frontages by requiring that residential and visitor accommodation are not located at street level along identified active retail frontages. .
+- 8.9 To encourage educational activities, with associated residential activities and short term (visitor) accommodation in close proximity to the Events Centre, in order to create an integrated sports and education precinct; - 8.10 To enable the development of new education facilities and other associated non-residential activities. - 8.11 To require additional levels of insulation than what is normally required within residential and business zones to avoid the adverse effects of noise generated from industrial activities, the State Highway and the Airport - 8.12 To prevent residential and visitor accommodation activities from occurring within 25 metres of Activity Area D and E as these activities are not compatible with industrial landuses. - 8.13 To control development to avoid the potential adverse effects of noise generating activities (such as industrial activities) on noise sensitive activities - 8.14 To encourage active street frontages by requiring that residential and visitor accommodation are not located at street level.